QuTech-Delft/cQASM-spec/README.md

    example the type of the left-hand-side of `template *q: qref[]`.
  - `typename`: a reference to a value type, for example the type of the identifier `int` under typical circumstances.
- - `reference`: a reference to an object or an element thereof, for example the type of `q` when `q` was previously defined as a qubit reference.
+ - `objname`: a reference to an object or an element thereof, for example the type of `q` when `q` was previously defined as a qubit reference.
- - `function`: a reference to the set of overloads for a particular function, for example the type of the identifier `cos` (cosine function) under typical circumstances.
+ - `funcname`: a reference to the set of overloads for a particular function, for example the type of the identifier `cos` (cosine function) under typical circumstances.
+ - `ident`: an unresolved identifier.
+ - `error`: a special type that coerces to the default value of any other type, used for error recovery.

 These types should never appear in libqasm's API, and are therefore not documented in greater detail here.